 - Signs that you are willing to engage with treatment

 - Whether drug possession or supply has any correlation with funding a drug habit

-Discussing the specific details of your individual case with a specialist drug offence solicitor as early as possible can make the difference between receiving no conviction and a considerable prison sentence.
+Discussing the details of your case with a drug offence solicitor as early as possible could make the difference between no conviction and a considerable prison sentence.

 What are the penalties for drug possession?

 Your perceived level of involvement generally depends on whether you are using drugs personally or may be supplying or dealing drugs.